OpenWIS/openwis-documentation/_minutes/board/2020-06-04and05-OpenWIS-Board-Meeting-2020-May.md

    - All - agreed

-9. **Review and agree mitigation of OpenWIS Association risks, including those escalated by the SC**
+**9. Review and agree mitigation of OpenWIS Association risks, including those escalated by the SC**

 - RGr - We should note the new risk we agreed at the SC regarding the adoption of OpenCDMS (#591)
 - All - agreed